 BIO35N Catching up with Traditional Ecological Knowledge

 Traditional ecological knowledge—the knowledge developed and maintained by local communities over many generations about their natural environment—is increasingly appreciated as fundamental to solving environmental problems.
-In this seminar, we will explore some of the cutting-edge research on traditional ecological knowledge and its conceptual and practical role in guiding ecosystem restoration.
+In this seminar, we explore some of the cutting-edge research on traditional ecological knowledge and its conceptual and practical role in guiding ecosystem restoration.
 We will address some key questions.
 For example, what makes traditional ecological knowledge different from Western science?
 What led to the recent increase in Western scientists' appreciation of traditional ecological knowledge?
 How can traditional ecological knowledge inform ecosystem restoration in a world that is undergoing rapid climate change, land-use change, and biological invasion?
-And how can traditional ecological knowledge be merged with Western science to achieve more successful ecosystem restoration?
+And how can Western science complement traditional ecological knowledge to achieve more successful ecosystem restoration?
 The core of this Introductory Seminar is discussion based on reading of primary articles.
-We have guest panelists and also visit the Eductional Farm on campus to learn about agroecology that emphasizes Indigenous roots of agriculture.
+We are also fortunate to have Indigenous scholars come as guest speakers.

 BIO35N Climate Change Ecology: Is It Too Late?